CBhDS-DBEngine/CBhDS-Site/content/community/tools/sp_blitz.index.md

 ```
 <img width="1323" height="188" alt="SSMS-260521-123651" src="https://github.com/user-attachments/assets/99e28815-eaec-4260-9a71-f44650dbdbe6" />

-The 'Blocking Detected' alert identifies the lead blocker.
 Often, this lead blocker is a 'Sleeping Session.'
 This is a typical scenario where an application opens a transaction and modifies data but fails to close the connection (missing a COMMIT or ROLLBACK).

 Quite often, the 'Lead Blocker' is a Sleeping Session.
 This is a classic example of an application that has opened a transaction and modified data, but then 'forgotten' to close the connection (no COMMIT or ROLLBACK).
 The session is essentially doing 'nothing' (it is sleeping), yet it continues to hold onto its locks.